gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-how-it-works.md

 </table>
 </div>

-It also converts those to colorspace and writes them to the *varying* v_color that we declared.
+It also converts those to color space and writes them to the *varying* v_color that we declared.

 <div class="hcenter">